6 Types of Workforce Plans Every Manager Should Know

 The “Internal Recruiting” Plan

-According to Deloitte Insights, “internal talent mobility has become a C-suite-level topic, with 76 percent of our survey respondents rating it important and 20 percent rating it one of their organization’s three most urgent issues.”
+According to Deloitte’s 2024 Global Talent Mobility Survey, “internal talent mobility has become a C-suite-level topic, with 76 percent of our survey respondents rating it important and 20 percent rating it one of their organization’s three most urgent issues.”
 While hiring external talent is not out of the question, finding top talent in a tight labor market continues to be a huge challenge.
 Now, organizations are turning their focus toward internal recruiting.

 Do you have an “internal recruiting” plan in place?
 You should.
 Internal recruiting can be used to fill permanent or temporary positions.
 For example, let’s say your IT director leaves the company.
 You could replace him through hiring, but you could also seek out someone within the organization to fill this role.
 The benefits of this include shorter time to hire, less onboarding time, zero acquisition costs, and clear support of internal career advancement.